I Tried an AI Art Generator and Here’s What I Learned

-AI art generators have garnered a lot of attention in the media lately.
+AI Art Generators have garnered a lot of attention in the media lately.
 Some people are praising the programs’ abilities for creating unique pieces and for revolutionizing the art industry.
 Other people are furious for copyright infringement and the negative impact it will have on artists and their livelihoods.

 After about an hour of experimentation, I learned a few things and thought I’d share them with you today.